OJ/buffered.io-hugo/content/post/2016-10-05-staged-vs-stageless-handlers.markdown

 ## A cross-architecture migration issue

 Unfortunately there is still a case where things can break, and it's all thanks to migration.
 When migrating, we know that we can cross architectures.
 That is, we can migrate from an x86 process to an x64 process, and vice versa.
-Once migrated, the running architecture of the session changes as well, **but the active transport does not know**.
+Once migrated, the running architecture of the session changes as well, **but the active transport is not aware of the change**.
 As a result if the session has to reconnect for any reason, we end up in a world of hurt.

 This pain is caused by the fact that Metasploit isn't currently validating the architecture of a session when it connects back on stageless listeners.
 Instead, it is assumed.
 This means that Metasploit might think that a session is still x86 when in fact it's x64.
 We don't have a fix for this issue at the moment, so the best thing to do in the short term is have another listener set up that can handle another architecture, and then add a new transport once the session has been migrated.